outofthisworld/reduxdecorator/README.md

    the keys initial state.
 2. What about more complex state ?
 ***
-    Most usecases should be handled the following is an example of a more complex
+    Most usecases should be handled.
+The following is an example of a more complex
     object:
 ```javascript
         const state = {